SpectraL519/cpp-gl/docs/topologies.md

   - *Template parameters*:
     - `GraphType: traits::c_graph` - the type of the generated graph
   - *Parameters*:
-    - `n_vertices_a: types::size_type` - the number of vertices of the first vertex set of the graph
+    - `n_vertices_a: size_type` - the number of vertices of the first vertex set of the graph
-    - `n_vertices_b: types::size_type` - the number of vertices of the second vertex set of the graph
+    - `n_vertices_b: size_type` - the number of vertices of the second vertex set of the graph
   - *Return type*: `GraphType`
   - *Defined in*: [gl/topology/bipartite.hpp](/include/gl/topology/bipartite.hpp)